davlaf/noteworthy-server/README.md

 You are on the backend branch!

-Run the setup_build shell script to get the required dependencies Run the generate_server.sh to generate the server
+Run the setup_build shell script to get the required dependencies using apt Run the generate_server.sh to generate the server